CoVaRR-NET/duotang/CONTRIBUTING.md

  * `--downloadonly` Flag used to download data only.
 Script will exit once all external resources had been downloaded.
  * `--noconda` Flag used to run the update script without conda.
 Note: The dependencies should exist in $PATH and this script makes no attempt to ensure that they exist.
  * `--venvpath` String.
 The ABSOLUTE path to the venv containing dependencies.
 Should be used with `--noconda`.
- * `--skipgsd` Flag used to skip the GSD metadata download.
+ * `--includegsd` Flag used to include the GSD metadata download.
+Requires GSD secrets located in .secret/
  * `--liststeps` Prints the available checkpoint steps in this script.
 You can use this for the `--gotostep` argument.
  * `--gotostep` Jumps to a checkpoint step in the script, specify it as '#StepName:'.
 You must include the # at beginning and : at end.
 Use `--liststeps` to see all the available checkpoints.